 Are free edge VPNs safe to use?

 They can be safe for light, everyday browsing on trusted networks, but safety is not guaranteed.
 Free services may log data, inject ads, or lack robust security features.
 For sensitive tasks, a reputable paid VPN is usually the better choice.
-Zscaler service edge cloud security platform guide for VPN replacement and zero-trust networking in 2025
+Vpn one click not working troubleshooting guide: how to fix, optimize, and ensure reliable instant connections 2026

 Do free edge VPNs log data?